Prudentnavigator/PrivateChatRoom-Server/README.md

 - All server logs are displayed in real time in the GUI and are updated every 100 milliseconds.

-If you have any questions/recommendations or want to report a bug you can reach me by email (tommy_software@mailfence.com).
+If you have any questions/recommendations or want to report a bug, you can reach me by email (tommy_software@mailfence.com).